 Every 4-6 weeks, we pay for airfare, accommodations, food, Uber, parking, pet care for our dog and cats, the list goes on and on.
 Insurance does not cover cost of travel.
 So about once a month we go on a "vacation" minus the fruity drinks, warm beaches, and the fun.

 Since the beginning of Spring, we've had to make more frequent visits to Boston sometimes we turnaround times of only 2-3 weeks.
 This causes the cost of flights to skyrocket when you book right before you fly.
-If you want to celebrate AB's 3rd birthday by making a donation towards our medical travel, it would be greatly appreciated.

 We have been so lucky to connect with an incredible Non Profit organization Little Superheroes.
 This foundation not only helps families facing long term medical issues but in particularly families with children who have serious, life threatening GI issues.

 Little Superheroes was founded by Christie Kessel, a fierce mother of 4 year old Valerie who had a bumpy start to life.
 Valerie was born prematurely, had difficulty tolerating any food, and. after what seemed like thousands of tests, emergency surgery, medications, holidays spent in the hospital and innumerous doctors’ visits, Valerie was finally diagnosed with Chronic Intestinal Pseudo-Obstruction (CIPO).
 At nine weeks old, Valerie had her first central line inserted into her chest along with a permanent feeding tube and an ileostomy.